Seraaron/agora/srd/lists/meta/Flashbacks.md

 >
 > — **John Harper**, [Blades in the Dark](https://bladesinthedark.com/planning-engagement)

-#que The technique of using 'flashbacks' was popularized in Blades in the Dark, but not everyone finds them useful or engaging, so it's worth discussing with your [[Peers]] whether you want to allow habits to be used in this way during [[Development Sessions#Session Zero|session zero]].
+#question The technique of using 'flashbacks' was popularized in Blades in the Dark, but not everyone finds them useful or engaging, so it's worth discussing with your [[Peers]] whether you want to allow habits to be used in this way during [[Development Sessions#Session Zero|session zero]].